-For many people decideing to purchase a property is dependant on the current interest rates.
+For many people deciding to purchase a property is dependant on the current interest rates.
 Now that they’re low, this is great news for interested buyers.
-With the current average mortgage rate as low as 2.94%, it means that property is more affordable for prospective buyers.
+With the current average mortgage rate as low as 2.94%, it means that the property is more affordable for prospective buyers.
 It also relieves the burden of high-interest loan repayments.
-The RBA (Reserve Bank of Australia) determine the intrest rate by factoring in employment rates, inflation, property demand and any other improtant econmic factors, their decision to keep interest rates at an all-time record low, has further fuelled property demand.
-It also makes it easier for purchasers to receive a loan becuase their interest repayments are significantly lower.
+The RBA (Reserve Bank of Australia) determines the interest rate by factoring in employment rates, inflation, property demand and any other important economic factors, their decision to keep interest rates at an all-time record low, has further fuelled property demand.
+It also makes it easier for purchasers to receive a loan because their interest repayments are significantly lower.

 Government Incentives Currently Available

 Recently we have seen a number of government incentives made available to prospective buyers.
 These incentives aim to stimulate the property market and make it easier for people to purchase the property.
 Knowing what these are and the eligibility criteria can have you saving big $$$ so let’s dissect all of the incentives available at a federal and state level (Vic only).